 In case your credit card is used without your knowledge, you may be responsible for up to $50 in charges per Federal Trade Commission (FTC) stipulations.
 In case of lost or stolen cards, if you report the loss before the card is used in any fraudulent transaction, you cannot be held responsible for any unauthorized charges.

-When reporting a loss of card or fraudulent transaction, use the card issuing company’s toll-free numbers that are answered round the clock.
+When reporting a loss of the card or fraudulent transaction, use the card-issuing company’s toll-free numbers that are answered round the clock.
 In addition, a follow up via email or a letter is advised.
-This should include your account number and the date you noticed the card missing / came to know of any fraudulent attempt to use your card.
+This should include your account number and the date you noticed the card missing/came to know of any fraudulent attempt to use your card.